 More important than fasting is the constant thought of Vasudeva.* [1.230.11]

-One shall do today what is to be done tomorrow, before noon what is to be done afternoon - but whether done or not done, death does not wait whether a person has completed the task or left in incomplete.
+Whether a task is done or not done, death [may] not wait whether a person has completed it or left in incomplete.
 [2.49.41]

 The Primeval Being alone is real.
 [3.28.68]